Barna’s Perspective on Race and the Church

 This soul searching is more than a few days or weeks of processing and then getting back to business as usual.
 We commit ourselves to both short-term actions and long-term results as we seek to be a catalyst for genuine and lasting change in the Church.

 Even as we are early in this process of self-reflection, we believe we can serve the Church.
 First, we can issue an urgent call to action regarding the deep gaps our research reveals between Black Christians and white Christians.
 Simply put, most white Christians miss and misunderstand the lived experience of Black Christians.
 We’ve been tracking this gap for years, including the higher degree to which Black Christians perceive police brutality, experience the effects of racism and believe the effects of slavery continue to this day.
 We encourage leaders, especially white leaders, to use this research to broaden your perspective and the perspectives of those whom you lead.
 Feel the weight of these gaps.
-You can start by downloading the report Where Do We Go From Here?, a digital resource we’ve made available at no cost.
+The report Where Do We Go From Here?, a special report that assesses our nation’s reputation of racism, past and present through recent data, articles, infographics and expert commentary.

 Research is an invitation to share the truth, even when it is unpopular or challenging, and Barna aspires to report fairly and fully on how the Church is addressing racial injustice and inequity.
 It is the Church’s responsibility to reject racism, embrace responsibility to tear down unjust and white-centered systems and, in the Spirit’s power, advance justice and reconciliation.